 Are any apps currently universal?

 However, keep in mind that the goal of Catalyst is to make apps on both operating systems universal, which means that Mac apps will also be able to cross over to iOS.
 It’s also worth mentioning that the reception of these apps was mixed: Users found the transitions to be clunky, especially when it came to Mac-based controls, showing that adapting previous versions of apps is far from a simple process.
+Apple is aware of the teething problems, and has set it’s working on improving the experience going forward.

 A number of developers have indicated interest in using Catalyst to make their apps available universally.
 However, not many third parties have committed to this just yet.
 Expect this to start changing, now that WWDC 2019 has released the Catalyst SDK alongside MacOS Catalina.
 For example, social media companies like Twitter are already delivering interchangeable apps.